Adaptation to the Range in $K$-Armed Bandits: Adaptation to Range Based on AdaHedge: The AHB Strategy

 \subsection{The AHB Strategy}

-We state our main strategy, AHB (AdaHedge for $K$--armed Bandits, with extra-exploration), in the setting of oblivious adversarial bandits, see Algorithm~\ref{alg:exp3_adahedge}.
+We state our main strategy, AHB---which stands for AdaHedge for $K$--armed Bandits, with extra-exploration---, in the setting of oblivious adversarial bandits, see Algorithm~\ref{alg:exp3_adahedge}.
 In a setting of stochastic bandits, it suffices to replace therein $y_{t,A_t}$ with $Y_{t,A_t}$.
 The AHB strategy relies on a payoff estimation scheme, which we discuss now.

 In Algorithm~\ref{alg:exp3_adahedge}, some initial exploration lasting $K$ rounds is used to get a rough idea of the location of the payoffs and to center the estimates used at an appropriate location.
 Following~\citet{AuCBFrSc02}, we consider, for all rounds $t \geq K+1$ and arms $a \in [K]$,